What is dystonia?

 What causes dystonia?

-Although experts aren't exactly sure what causes dystonia, they think it is related to a problem in the part of the brain called the basal ganglia.
+Experts aren't exactly sure what causes dystonia.
+But they think it is related to a problem in the part of the brain called the basal ganglia.
 This is where your brain processes the information that helps your muscles contract.
 The theory is that your neurotransmitters, the chemicals that do the "talking" in the brain, are abnormal in people with dystonia.
-Dystonia, however, doesn't affect your intelligence or your ability to think.
+Dystonia, though, doesn't affect your intelligence or your ability to think.
 It isn’t generally related to mental health issues.
+Sometimes, dystonia can occur after taking certain kinds of medicines.
+This is called tardive dystonia.

 Research has pinpointed a number of different genetic defects that have been linked to dystonia.
-Dystonia can also be caused by a stroke; this is called secondary dystonia.
-In this case, the symptoms are usually limited to one side of the body.
+Dystonia can also be caused by a stroke, head injury, or other injury to the brain.
+These are called forms of secondary dystonia.
+In this case, the symptoms may be limited to one side of the body.

 The first signs of dystonia can appear at any age, from children (usually between the ages of 5 and 16) to adults.

-Scientific researchers have not yet determined the exact cause of dystonia.
-But, certain factors can put you at risk for the disorder.
+Scientists have not yet determined the exact cause of dystonia.
+But certain factors can put you at risk for the disorder.
 These include:

 - Genetic predisposition